Commercial grade stainless steel coupled with impact bonded technology simply means cookware that’s made for efficient cooking.

-The Duxtop 17 piece stainless steel induction cookware set is cookware that’s especially designed for induction cooking, but is well-suited for other types of cooking surfaces.
-The base of these pots and pans are made from a heavy gauge, impact bonded aluminum that eliminates hot spots while cooking.
+The Duxtop 17 piece stainless steel induction set is cookware that’s especially designed for induction cooking, but is well-suited for other types of cooking surfaces.
+The base of these pots and pans is made from a heavy gauge, impact bonded aluminum that eliminates hot spots while cooking.
 Your food cooks evenly without burning.

-If you like a heavier weighted pan these should be a good choice for you.
+- If you like a heavier weighted pan these should be a good choice for you.

 We think that this stainless steel cookware set provides great value.
 It’s a complete package with several saucepans, a casserole pan, stock pot, frying pans, lids, a boiler and a steamer basket, as well as 3 cooking utensils.